Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 math: false
 ---

+## Mar 21

+Today, I will have a sweet dream, because I did an hour working out.
+Additionally, I didn't get sleep all day.

+When I got back to the dormitory after getting off work, I met Li Yujie on the first floor of the apartment.
+I had taken a delivery first.
+And then I took my delivery going upstairs by elevator.
+I saw Li Yujie standing outside of my dormitory when I got to my floor.

+There was a bag of **wolfberry** in her hand.
+I invited her to have dinner together after I accepted the wolfberry.

+Next, I boiled two bowls of noodles and a fennel egg cake to share with her.
+Last but not least, she shared a game with me.
+We played by ourselves for an hour.

+To end with, I went to our gym to play dynamic bike.

 ## Mar 20

 Last night, I cannot fallen asleep on time.
 Till a half past 3 A.M, I was awaking.
 There is a lot of thoughts in my mind.
 Especially some things like the passion or relationship.